spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 # SpatialOS GDK for Unreal Test Gyms Project

 #### What is a gym
-* A gym is a level containing a minimal number of actors, with simple behaviours, necessary to demonstrate some peice of functionality in the Spatial GDK for Unreal.
+* A gym is a level containing a minimal number of Actors and simple behaviors; it provides the minimum game content necessary to demonstrate a piece of the SpatialOS GDK for Unreal's functionality.
-* We use gyms to help quickly visualize if some feature is working.
+* We use gyms to help quickly visualize if a feature is working.

 #### Project layout
 ```